yungyuc/nsdhw_19au/hw2/grading.md

 ### Q1 has 2 points

 - Implementation gets 1 point.
-Dont's modify `main()`, TA will `diff` the output to the correct answer.
+Do not modify `main()`, TA will `diff` the output to the correct answer.
 - Makefile gets 1 point:
   * When a source file changes (you can touch it), `make` needs to pick it up and rebuild.